ebourg/StrataDocs/guide/concepts/market_data.md

 #### Market Data IDs

-Market data IDs are very similar to market data keys, but are used to identify precisely the piece of market data that will be used.
+Market data IDs are very similar to market data keys, but are used to uniquely identify the piece of market data that will be used.
 They may contain additional fields in order to do this.

 In the example above, a function uses a market data key to request a set of USD discount factors.